 Limited price: $39

-I hope this information about building this half lap joint was helpful and that this blog and video inspires you.
+I hope this information on how to make a half lap joint was helpful, and that this blog and video inspires you.

 Let me know in a comment below.